MAUREEN-OUGODEV/Farm_project/README.md

 # E-tinga Moringa School Group Project
 #### E-tinga website
-#### Created By Wilson Kinyua Muthoni,Aron Langat,Edwin Kipchumba and Esther Moki on 21-06-2021
+#### Created By
-## Description

-E-Tinga is a project that employs modern technology channels to allow farmers access farm mechanization.
-One of these being its online-based platforms that enable farmers to order for services as groups or individuals using hand gadgets such as mobile phones, tablets,s or computers.
-This accessibility enables even small-scale farmers to enjoy farming equipment on short-term leases.
-Etinga Community Model Concept works by allowing farmers to register for mechanization services as groups through already established units such as NGOs, Chama, SACCO, Co-operative Societies, or Churches.
+An initiative called TingTinga uses modern technologies to give farmers access to farm mechanization.
+One of these is its web-based platforms, which let farmers place individual or group service orders using handheld electronic devices like laptops, tablets, and mobile phones.
+Due to this accessibility, even small-scale farmers can lease farming equipment for a limited time.
+Farmers can register for mechanized services through existing established organizations such as NGOs, Chama, SACCOs, Co-operative Societies, or Churches using the Etinga Community Model Concept.

 ## Setup/Installation Requirements 😃
 * Git